evangeliazve/aacl-public/README.md

 python -m spacy download fr_core_news_md
 ```

-The French spaCy model is recommended for named-entity features.
-If it is not installed, the feature script falls back to zero named-entity counts.
+The French spaCy model is used for named-entity features.
+If it is not installed, named-entity counts are set to zero by the feature script.

-## Reproducing the full pipeline on a new corpus
+## Running the full workflow on a new corpus

-Copy the example configuration and edit the input paths:
+Copy the example configuration and edit the local input paths:

 ```bash
 cp CONFIG/config.example.yaml CONFIG/my_corpus.yaml
 ```

-At minimum, the article table must contain:
+At minimum, the article table should contain:

 - a stable article identifier or canonical URL;
 - a publication date;
 - a title;
 - a lead paragraph, description, or body-text field.

 Social-sharing data are optional.
-If the configured sharing file is missing, social features are zero-filled.
+If no sharing file is provided, social features are filled with zeros.

-Run the full script sequence:
+Run the full sequence:

 ```bash
 bash run_all.sh CONFIG/my_corpus.yaml
 ```

-The example config assumes local private inputs under `DATA/private/`.
-These files are intentionally not included in the public repository.
+The example configuration assumes local private inputs under `DATA/private/`.
+Those files are not included in the repository.

-## Script sequence
+## Pipeline scripts

 ### 0. Validate inputs